Students for a Democratic Society: 1969–1970: splintering and dissolution

 The Worker Student Alliance (WSA) was a front organization for the Progressive Labor Party (PLP), whose delegates had first been seated in the 1966 SDS convention.
-The PLP was Maoist, but was sufficiently old-school that it viewed policy and action not only from the perspective of class, but also from the perspective of "the class."
+The PLP was Maoist but was sufficiently old-school that it viewed policy and action not only from the perspective of class, but also from the perspective of "the class".
 The PLP condemned the protest in Chicago not only because there had been the "illusion" that the system could be effectively pressured or lobbied, but because, in their view, the "wild-in-the-streets" resistance estranged "the working masses" and made it more difficult for the left to build a popular base.
 It was an injunction that the PLP appeared to carry across a range of what they regarded as the wilder, or for the working man more challenging, expressions of the movement.
-These included feminists (those who want to "organize women to discuss their personal problems about their boyfriends"), the counter-culture, and long hair.
+These included feminists (those who want to "organize women to discuss their personal problems about their boyfriends"), the counterculture, and long hair.

 At a time when the New Left Notes could describe the SDS as "a confederation of localized conglomerations of people held together by one name", and as events in the country continued to drift, what the PLP-WSA offered was the promise of organizational discipline and of a consistent vision.
 But there was a rival bid for direction and control of the organization.